tylerkcraine/CSC_510-Team-31_HW2345/test/README.md

 You can import things from the code_folder ( renamed because of some clashing namespaces ) as you normally would.
 Ignore the auto completion complaining its taken care of in the test_runner file.

 ### General Test Anatomy:
+All of your tests must be contained in the test folder.

 test_example.py (always name “test_something” or the function won’t pick it up)